archi-Doc/Lp/Netsphere.md

 var unit = builder.Build(); // Create a unit that provides network functionality. var options = unit.Context.ServiceProvider.GetRequiredService<NetOptions>();
 await Console.Out.WriteLineAsync(options.ToString()); // Display the NetOptions.

+// It is possible to unregister services, but frequent changes are not recommended (as the service table will be rebuilt).
+If frequent changes are necessary, consider using NetFilter or modifying the processing in the implementation class. var netTerminal = unit.Context.ServiceProvider.GetRequiredService<NetTerminal>();
+netTerminal.Services.Unregister<ITestService2>();

 await unit.Run(options, true); // Execute the created unit with the specified options. await Console.Out.WriteLineAsync("Server: Ctrl+C to exit");